decentralized-identity/labs/docs/charter.md

 ## Scope

-The Implementations and Applications Working Group (WG) serves as an incubation environment for decentralized identity-based user applications and spec implementations.
+The Incubation Labs Working Group (ILWG) serves as an incubation environment for decentralized identity-based user applications and spec implementations.
 The WG provides an IP-safe environment for general implementation-related discussion, and allows participants to propose and